NordVPN: Technology

 NordVPN has desktop applications for Windows, macOS, and Linux, as well as mobile apps for Android, iOS and Android TV app.
 Subscribers also get access to encrypted proxy extensions for Chrome, Edge and Firefox browsers.
 Subscribers can connect up to six devices simultaneously.
-NordVPN has released their Linux client under the terms of the GPLv3 only.
+NordVPN has released its Linux client under the terms of the GPLv3 only.

 In November 2018, NordVPN claimed that its no-log policy was verified through an audit by PricewaterhouseCoopers AG.

 In 2021, NordVPN completed an application security audit, carried out by a security research group VerSprite.
 VerSprite performed penetration testing and, according to the company, found no critical vulnerabilities.
 One flaw and a few bugs that were found in the audit have since been patched.

 In October 2020, NordVPN started rolling out its first colocated servers in Finland to secure the hardware perimeter.
 The RAM-based servers are fully owned and operated by NordVPN in an attempt to keep full control.

 In December 2020, NordVPN initiated a network-wide rollout of 10 Gbit/s servers, upgrading from the earlier 1 Gbit/s standard.
 The company's servers in Amsterdam and Tokyo were the first to support 10 Gbit/s, and by December 21, 2020, over 20% of the company's network had been upgraded.

 In January 2022, NordVPN released an open-source VPN speed testing tool, available for download from GitHub.

 In late 2023, NordVPN unveiled a dedicated app for tvOS immediately after Apple started supporting third-party VPN applications with the release of tvOS 17.

 Soon after, at the beginning of March 2024, NordVPN announced virtual server support in 50 new locations where physical servers were limited.

 In September 2024, NordVPN launched post-quantum encryption support for its Linux app.

 Anti-malware tools

 In February 2022, NordVPN introduced an antivirus functionality available as part of the regular VPN license.
 The opt-in Threat Protection feature blocks web trackers, warns users about malicious websites, and blocks downloaded files that contain malware.
+In May 2026, NordVPN rebranded its Threat Protection Pro™ feature as a next-gen antivirus.
+It works similarly to its predecessor, with a few upgrades.
+NordVPN’s product director described the next-gen antivirus as a “comprehensive digital threat protection tool” that guards users from scams, zero-day phishing, identity and account takeover, tracking and ads, and malicious files.

-As of March 2022, the feature is available on the Windows and macOS apps and works without connecting to a VPN server.
+The feature is available on the Windows and macOS apps and works without connecting to a VPN server.